As the other articles on this site about Yosemite describe, it is known that Yosemite is truly a treasure of America and the planet.

 Museums and Yosemite Chapel

-The museums of the park are open in winter.
+The museums of the park are open in winter and are a great place to warm up if you’re feeling chilly!

 Head to the Ansel Adams gallery or the Yosemite Visitor Center exhibits, among others.

-Don’t miss the Yosemite Chapel as well, especially covered in snow!
+Don’t miss the Yosemite Chapel as well — it’s especially beautiful when it’s covered in snow!

 Mariposa Grove in Winter